Skip to content

 run: rm -rf build

-Supported step-level if: functions:
+Supported step-level if: grammar:

 Context variables (step-level only):